Socrates by Leonidas Mejia

 Like how the world turns fast.

-And how quickly innocence can
+And how quickly innocence can be stamped out.

 How quickly someone’s hands can move.